Fa25-CS5001-Online-Lionelle/class-notebook/module04/Readme.md

-- [ ] How can we write our code so that it runs examples as tests the way the homework does (like when we're doing practice problems)?
+- [x] How can we write our code so that it runs examples as tests the way the homework does (like when we're doing practice problems)?
 Or is that a whole later area -- (more advanced topic but will be happy to cover it)
 - [ ] "The most common mistake is not setting your user.name and user. email." from the Homework 4 Assignment details.
 Would you delve into this a little more?

 ## My additions

 - [ ] Explain the function mantra - and how that helps
   (often people do it in the wrong order!)
 - [ ] Loop examples, debugging loops? any needed?
+  - [ ] Nested loop
+  - [ ] Count vowels in a string
 - [ ] Can you demonstrate git/github again (matches video)

 ## doctest